 - (a) the level at which network charges should be set (i.e. Energex or Ergon Distribution levels) - (b) the network tariff structure on which the network cost component should be based (i.e. Energex or Ergon Distribution tariff structures).

 Network tariff structures can include, for example, combinations of fixed, usage and demand charges.
-Consistent with our previous price determinations, the network cost components of regulated retail tariffs are based on the network tariff structures and pricing provided by Energex and Ergon Distribution (the distributors).
+The network cost components for the final determination are based on the network pricing approved by the AER on 15 May 2019.